 Some places just feel much bigger than the space they take up.
 Wild, rugged and miles from everywhere, Slieve League cliffs – 601 metres at their highest point – is a remote place that’s usually battered by the harsh weather.

 Whenever we visit this part of the Donegal and are looking for an adventure, Slieve League cliffs come to mind.
-Just to name a few reasons that makes this place special – there are fantastic photo opportunities, rewarding hiking trails like Pilgrims Path with the infamous One Man’s Pass.
+Just to name a few reasons that make this place special – there are fantastic photo opportunities, rewarding hiking trails like Pilgrims Path with the infamous One Man’s Pass.
 And on a clear day, you’ll get a great view of County Sligo and Benbulben mountain.

 Slieve League Cliffs are located about an hours drive from Donegal town towards the southwest and this is the place where you can have a full Irish weather experience.